bley-gold/Discovery-Comparison-Test-Automation/README.md

 Data Validation: Extracts text from specific elements and compares it with data from the Excel file.
 Writes the comparison results back to the Excel file.

 ![Screenshot 2]()https://github.com/bley-gold/Discovery-Comparison-Test-Automation/blob/master/Screenshot%202024-06-03%20204353.png

+### Testing
+This script performs functional testing by comparing the displayed details of different medical aid plans against expected values stored in an Excel file.
+Each test scenario's result is recorded in the same Excel file, providing a clear overview of pass/fail statuses.